djkormo/killercoda-scenarios/kubernetes-cka-part1/step1.md

 `kubectl get nodes`{{execute}}

-Now we have master node with 1.23 version and worker node with 1.22
+Now we have control plane node with 1.23 version and worker node with 1.22

 **Look what deployment and pods are on our cluster.
 Preserve them**